 As your parents age, you may be challenged to answer questions about their care.
 While maintaining good physical health is a priority, it's equally important to consider their financial health.
 That includes protecting them against elder financial abuse.

 Elder financial abuse involves the misuse or misappropriation of a senior's financial resources by a third party, such as a caregiver, neighbor, friend or family member.
-An estimated $36.5 billion is lost annually as a result of elder financial abuse.
+The New York State Office of Children and Family Services estimates over five million senior Americans are financially exploited each year.

-In a 2018 Wells Fargo survey, 38 percent of adult children say their parents are vulnerable to financial scams and 51 percent say they're concerned that someone could try to gain access to their parents' money.
+In a 2018 Wells Fargo survey, 38% of adult children say their parents are vulnerable to financial scams and 51% say they're concerned that someone could try to gain access to their parents' money.
 If you have older parents, here's how to recognize and protect against elder financial abuse.

 What Does Elder Financial Abuse Look Like?